-Commuter service includes Amtrak service out of the Chicago Union Station hub, the Metra and the South Shore line, MetroLink light rail and the CTA.
+Passenger and commuter rail lines include Amtrak service originating out of the Chicago Union Station hub, along with the Metra, the South Shore line, the MetroLink light rail and the CTA.

 Chicago's Museum of Science and Industry has many interactive displays.
-Take a 20-minute guided tour, of the baggage, smoking, passenger and observation compartments of the The Pioneer Zephyr: America's First Diesel-Electric Stainless Steel Streamliner.
+Take a 20-minute guided tour, of the baggage, smoking, passenger and observation compartments of The Pioneer Zephyr: America's First Diesel-Electric Stainless Steel Streamliner.
 You can also view the engineer’s cab, supplemented by a computer interactive that allows you to "drive" the Pioneer Zephyr.
-The exhibit also features newsreel footage that will take you back to 1934.
+The exhibit also features newsreel footage that will take you back to the 1934 for the record-setting run of traveling from Denver to Chicago at an unheard of average speed of 77.5 mph.
 HO train layout featuring 3500 feet of track, 30 trains creating a cross country layout from Chicago to Seattle.

 The Galesburg Railroad Museum is home to the 1930 Baldwin Locomotive Works CB&Q #3006, a Hudson class S-4, 4-6-4 locomotive.
-It is one of only 12 built by Baldwin for the CB&Q. Rolling stock on display.
+It is one of only 12 built by Baldwin for the Chicago Burlington & Quincy Railroad.
+Rolling stock on display.
 Model train display.
-Weekends only from mid-April to May, mid-October to mid-November.
+Open weekends only from mid-April to May, mid-October to mid-November.
 Closed Mondays.

 The Historic Greenup Depot is an 1870's Victorian style railway depot used to house local area railway artifacts.
 HO scale model railroad shows vignettes from the major periods of American Railroading (1840s through the 1950s).

 The Fox River Trolley Museum is a monument to the Fox Valley's history that goes back over a 100 years.
-In full flower, it was a 40-mile railroad that was built over a seven-year period by three different companies, linked Carpentersville with Yorkville, including a direct link between Elgin and Aurora.
+Originally it was a 40-mile railroad that was built over a seven-year period by three different companies, linking Carpentersville with Yorkville, along with a direct link between Elgin and Aurora.
 It opened the Fox Valley to public transportation.
-Service began between Elgin and Geneva, including the stretch preserved today, on June 30, 1896.
-The museum operates a variety of antique trolleys, many from lines long vanished, over trackage that once connected Carpentersville, Elgin, Aurora, and Yorkville.Directions.
+The first service began between Elgin and Geneva, including the stretch preserved today, on June 30, 1896.
+The museum operates a variety of antique trolleys, many from lines that have long vanished, over trackage that once connected the towns of Carpentersville, Elgin, Aurora, and Yorkville.Directions.

-Advertised as "America's Largest Railway Museum" the Illinois Railway Museum is located about 90 miles from downtown Chicago.
-This is an operating museum, with train rides that also include Chicago street cars.
+Advertised as "America's Largest Railway Museum", the Illinois Railway Museum is located about 90 miles from downtown Chicago.
+This is an operating museum, with train rides along with Chicago street cars.
 For over 50 years, the Illinois Railway Museum has acquired over 375 pieces of equipment, that includes 25 steam locomotives.
-Steam engines include but not limited to AT&SF's No. 2903, a 1943 Baldwin Works 4-8-4, the St. Louis-San Francisco Railroad 1918 2-10-0, Frisco #1630, currently undergoing restoration, Norfolk & Western #2050, a 2-8-8-2 built by the American Locomotive Company in 1923 and the 1944 Milwaukee Road 4-8-4, No.265.
-Look for a Day Out With Thomas events during August.
+Steam engines include but not limited to AT&SF's No. 2903, a 1943 Baldwin Works 4-8-4, the St. Louis-San Francisco Railroad 1918 2-10-0 (Frisco) #1630, working occasional weekend excursions during the summer.
+Steam locomotives on display include, but not limited to, the Norfolk & Western #2050, a 2-8-8-2 built by the American Locomotive Company in 1923 and the 1944 Milwaukee Road 4-8-4, No.265.
+Also on display is the UP X-18, one of only two surviving GE Gas Turbine locomotives.
+Also pulling special event excursions, the diesel-electric silver pilot from the Chicago Burlington and Quincy's famed "Nebraska Zephyr", No. 9911-A. Look for a Day Out With Thomas events during August.
 Admission includes unlimited rides.
-Directions.
+Directions